Healthcare in Trinidad and Tobago: Public and private

 These hospitals are aided by many DHF'S (District Health Facilities) located throughout the country.

 Reform

 The Ministry of Health is mandated to provide a functioning healthcare system to benefit all citizens.
 This had led to the reforming of the entire healthcare system in the country.

-Recently, the government of Trinidad and Tobago has launched CDAP (Chronic Disease Assistance Programme).
+Recently, the government of Trinidad and Tobago has launched Chronic Disease Assistance Programme (CDAP).

 The Chronic Disease Assistance Programme provides citizens with free prescription drugs and other pharmaceutical items to combat the following health conditions: